fisadev/twistorpy/README.rst

 Simple command-line tool / python module that allows to make a backup of the tweets of a twitter user on a json file.
 Limited to the newest 3200 tweets (twitter api limitation), plus those tweets of wich you know the tweet id.
 The user must have his tweets public.

+Also, you can stop the running backup with ``Ctrl+c``, and the next time twistorpy will continue from the point it was stopped.

 Basic usage
 ===========